polynetwork/dev-docs/new_product/integrate_contracts/Customizing_Business_Logic_Contract.md

     }
 }
 ```
 - The `assetHashMap` is a mapping structure used to store the asset mapping relationship between chains.
 It takes the source asset hash (`fromAssetHash`) and the target chain ID (`toChainId`) as the key, and the target asset hash (`toAssetHash`) as the value.
 The function `bindAssetHash` is used to write this relationship in the contract store.
-- The `proxyHashMap` is a mapping structure used to store the business logic contract mapping relationship between chains, which helps the [CCM contract](https://github.com/polynetwork/eth-contracts/blob/master/contracts/core/cross_chain_manager/interface/IEthCrossChainManager.sol) to find the correct contract on the target chain.
+- The `proxyHashMap` is a mapping structure used to store the business logic contract mapping relationship between chains,
+which helps CCM contract to find the correct contract on the target chain.
 It takes the target chain ID (`toChainId`) as the key, and the target business logic contract hash (`targetProxyHash`) as the value.
 And the function `bindProxyHash` is used to write this relationship in the contract store.

 ### Step2.
 Initiating transaction on source chain

-A method is required to invoke the `crossChain` function in the CCM, i.e., to initiate a cross-chain transaction.
-The source code of `crossChain` is [here](https://dev-docs.poly.network/new_chain/side_chain/contracts.html#step3-pushing-transactions).
+A method is required to invoke the `crossChain` function in CCM contract, i.e., to initiate a cross-chain transaction.
+The source code of `crossChain` is [here](https://github.com/polynetwork/eth-contracts/blob/master/contracts/core/cross_chain_manager/interface/IEthCrossChainManager.sol).

 ```solidity